 1. Tenant Privacy and the Landlord’s Right to Enter the Dwelling

 Under Texas Landlord Tenant laws, you must issue a notice of entry before entering the rental property.
-However, there are no specific guidelines for the landlord tenant law that determines the required period of notice a landlord must give.
+However, there are no specific guidelines for the landlord tenant laws that determines the required period of notice a landlord must give.
 Therefore, the yearly lease agreement should be followed.
-State law reads that a landlord should only enter the unit without written notice if it’s an emergency or if it’s a court order.
+State law reads that landlords should only enter the unit without written notice if it’s an emergency or if it’s a court order.

 2. The Condition, Maintenance and Repairs